velas/Velas-Sphere-Node/README.md

 $ ./velas-sphere node
 ```

-Dockerized version uses multi-stage dockerfile for multiple lightweight images, so the it looks like this:
+Dockerized version uses multi-stage dockerfile for multiple lightweight images, so it looks like this:

 ``` sh
 $ cp config-docker-example.json config.json